-The word "Advent" is derived from the Latin word adventus, meaning "coming".
-During the 4th and 5th centuries, Advent was a season of preparation for the baptism of new Christians at the January feast of Epiphany, the celebration of God's incarnation represented by the visit of the Magi to the baby Jesus (Matthew 2:1), his baptism in the Jordan River by John the Baptist (John 1:29), and his first miracle at Cana (John 2:1).
+The word "Advent" is derived from the Latin word "adventus" meaning "coming."
+During the 4th and 5th centuries, Advent was a season of preparation for the baptism of new Christians at the January feast of Epiphany, the celebration of God's incarnation represented by the visit of the Magi to Jesus (Matthew 2:1), his baptism in the Jordan River by John the Baptist (John 1:29), and his first miracle at Cana (John 2:1).

 By the 6th century, however, Roman Christians had tied Advent to the coming of Christ.
-But the "coming" they had in mind was not Christ's first coming in the manger in Bethlehem, but his econd coming.
+But the "coming" they had in mind was not Christ's first coming in the manger in Bethlehem but his second coming.
 It was not until the Middle Ages that the Advent season was linked to Christ's first coming at Christmas.

-Today, the season of Advent lasts for four Sundays leading up to Christmas in celebration of Christ's birth in Bethlehem.
-It is also a time when we eagerly anticipate his coming again in glory.

-(adapted from Christianity.com)
+Today, the season of Advent begins on the fourth Sunday before Christmas and is a lead up to the celebration of Christ's birth in Bethlehem.
+It is also a time when we eagerly anticipate his coming again in glory. (adapted from Christianity.com)